How to Write a Brand Positioning Statement

 The Brand Positioning Statement Framework

-A widely used structure is:
+A widely used structure for a marketing positioning statement is:

 For (target audience), our brand is the only (frame of reference) that (key benefit) because (reason to believe).